Leveraging Trust for Joint Multi-Objective and Multi-Fidelity Optimization: Bayesian Multi-Objective and Multi-Fidelity Optimization

-As discussed earlier, single-step multi-fidelity optimization with greedy, myopic algorithms is difficult because the optimal numerical value may lie outside of the target fidelity plane, in which case the optimizer has no incentive to probe this fidelity.
-However, in case of multi-objective optimizers we can alleviate this issue by introducing an additional, fidelity-related objective.
-To illustrate this approach, we use a simple one-dimensional problem with an additional fidelity dimension, based on Forrester's function.
-In this case, the output of the function is a vector of the form
+Our proposed optimization scheme hinges on the \emph{joint} optimization of a function and our \emph{trust} in the information source that yields the results.
+We use 'trust' to express our confidence level in the outcomes generated by the information source at various levels of fidelity.
+This formulation allows us to recast multi-fidelity optimization as a multi-objective problem, with trust $\theta(s)$ and output objectives $f(x,s)$ forming the two poles of optimization.
+Hence, our aim is to optimize the following function output:

+So, what defines a trust objective $\theta(s)$?
+High fidelity sources, usually more costly, are intrinsically more trustworthy than their low fidelity counterparts due to their heightened accuracy and reliability.
+Therefore, trust grows monotonically with fidelity and could be defined as simply being equal to the fidelity itself, $\theta(s) = s$.
+A more rigorous approach may involve an actual measure of trust, e.g. linking the notion of trust to concepts such as mutual information.
+In these scenarios, the trust objective can be seen as an approximation that reflects the average mutual information shared across fidelities.
+For numerous circumstances, like simulations where the outputs at increasing fidelity converge, an appropriate trust curve follows approximately $\theta(s) \approx \tanh(s)$.

-The fidelity objective function should be monotonically increasing and may be chosen as simple as $f_2(s)=s$.
-In this case, the multi-fidelity expected hypervolume optimization (MF-EHVI) is simultaneously trying to optimize the function objective and the fidelity objective.
-Because of the increasing fidelity objective, the optimizer will always explore the target fidelity level and try to increase the hypervolume enclosed within the Pareto front of $f_1( x, s)$ and $f_2(s)$.
-As in any multi-fidelity scenario with difference in cost, we can use a cost-related penalizer such that the acquisition function will always probe the point with the largest ratio between the expected hypervolume improvement and the associated cost.
-In summary, the acquisition function will optimize the knowledge about the Pareto front and Pareto set per unit cost.
+As discussed in Sec. \ref{sec:2.4}, we can optimize a problem of the form Eq.\ref{f_MOMF} using, for instance, Expected Hypervolume Improvement (EHVI).
+This acquisition function strives to increase the joint hypervolume encapsulated within the Pareto front of $f(x, s)$ and $\theta(s)$.
+Due due to the ascending nature of trust value, the optimizer tends to probe points with highest trust.
+But as in any multi-fidelity scenario where cost varies, we can introduce a cost-related penalizer (Sec. \ref{sec:2.3}).
+This ensures that the acquisition function invariably probes the point having the largest ratio between the expected hypervolume improvement and the associated cost.
+As a result, the acquisition function optimizes our knowledge of the Pareto front and Pareto set on a per-unit-cost basis.
+The entire structure of this approach for Trust-based Multi-Objective Multi-Fidelity (Trust-MOMF) is outlined in Algorithm \ref{Singlestep}.